manateelazycat/aweshell/README.md

 (require 'aweshell)
 ```

-Binding your favorite key to functions:
+Bind your favorite key to functions:

 ```Elisp
 aweshell-new